DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 # TODO:
 - [ ] Add excpetion handling
+        - [ ] create a base class for exceptions defined by this cli
+        - [ ] Add finally clauses wherever needed
 - [ ] Use a class/package based approach
         - [ ] Create seperate classes for different questions
         - [ ] Create different classes for different AWS services:
                 - [ ] S3
                 - [ ] IAM
                 - [ ] EC2

 - [x] Have a look at other CLI offerings and look how you can do something different
 - [x] Add confirmation before taking actions
 - [ ] Add regions choices